makersacademy/rps-challenge/README.md

 ## <a name="Outline">Outline</a>

-Build a small Rock, Paper, Scissors webapp in Ruby.
+A Rock, Paper, Scissors game web app, built in Ruby.

 ## <a name="Task">The Task</a>

-This challenge starts with going over the foundational skills from this week's Battle challenge and then allowed me to play around with formatting options like background images.
+This challenge starts with going over the foundational skills from this week's Battle challenge, such as GET and POST HTTP requests and MVC approach to web apps.
+It also allowed me to play around with some more advanced formatting such as with background images.

-## <a name="User Stories">User Stories</a>
+## <a name="User_Stories">User Stories</a>

 ```
 As a marketeer